How To Become A Home Inspector In Massachusetts: 6 Steps

 Inspection Certification Associates (ICA)

-In addition to online training courses and exam prep courses, ICA also provides ongoing career support for their Edcetera Home Inspection Members.
+In addition to online training and exam prep courses, ICA provides ongoing career support for their Edcetera Home Inspection Members.
 For more information about their membership and training material for Massachusetts home inspectors, visit their website.

 Professional Home Inspection Institute (PHII)